EVERSE-ResearchSoftware/RSQKit/pages/tasks/fair_rs.md

 - [Create a description of your software][software_metadata] to make it discoverable by search engines and other search tools
 - Use standards (such as {% tool "codemeta" %}) to describe interoperable metadata for your software (see [Research Software Metadata Guidelines][rsmd-g1])
 - Place your software in a public software repository (and ideally register it in a [general-purpose or domain-specific software registry][software-registries])
-- Use a unique and persistent identifiers for your software, such as **Digital Object Identifiers** (DOIs) provided by {% tool "zenodo" %}, {% tool "figshare" %}, or **SoftWare Heritage persistent IDentifiers** ({% tool "swhid" %}) provided by {% tool "software-heritage" %}.
+- Use a unique and persistent identifiers for your software, such as **Digital Object Identifiers** (DOIs) provided by {% tool "zenodo" %}, {% tool "figshare" %}, or **SoftWare Heritage persistent IDentifiers** ([SWHID](swhid)) provided by {% tool "software-heritage" %}.
 In addition to findability of your software, identifiers can help you get credit for your work by providing citable references.
 - More broadly, use software sharing and collaborative platforms, as they facilitate code publication, sharing and findability:
   - general-purpose software repositories - {% tool "github" %} and {% tool "gitlab" %}
-  - programming language-specific software repositories - {% tool "pypi" %} (for Python) and {% tool "cran" %} (for R)
+  - programming language-specific software repositories - {% tool "pypi" %} (for {% tool "python" %}) and {% tool "cran" %} (for R)
-  - software registries - {% tool "biotools" %} (for biosciences) and {% tool "awesome-research-software-registries" %}, providing a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery
+  - software registries - {% tool "biotools" %} (for biosciences) and [Awesome Research Software Registries][awesome-rs-registries], providing a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery

 ### How can we Make our Software Accessible?